U.S. VIRGIN ISLANDS

 (1679 - unknown), Charlotte Amalie, St. Thomas

-A Danish tower fort (name ?) on the summit of Bluebeard (aka Luchetti's) Hill, east of Fort Christian.
+A Danish three-story tower fort (name ?) on the summit of Bluebeard (aka Luchetti's) Hill, east of Fort Christian.
 Now the site of "Bluebeard's Castle", a hotel and restaurant built around the ruins.
 The pirate Bluebeard had nothing to do with this site.
 The nickname was applied in the 19th century.

 (unknown), Fort Mylner, St. Thomas